daizutabi/mkapi/docs/usage/module.md

 ## Display Members

 `all` filter generates entire module documentation including class and function members.
-Note that Classes and Functions sections have links to the members
+Note that Classes and Functions sections have links to the members.

 ~~~
 ### ![mkapi](google_style|upper|all)